hsuanpai/PVE-ISO-Mount/README.md

 For PVE ISO mount with Read Only NFS share folder.
 Required package: jq , # apt install jq </br>
+Please change the NFS server IP from  192.168.1.1 to your NFS server IP. </br>
 Usage: </br>
 chmod +x pve-iso-manager-en_v0.21.sh </br>
 or </br>